alexzerntev/alexzerntev/README.md

 - Creating seamless integrations between traditional software and LLMs
 - Exploring RAG systems and advanced prompt engineering techniques
 - Architecting scalable solutions for complex data challenges
+- Experimenting with AI-assisted development to implement faster, more reliably, and more efficiently
+- Practicing "vibe coding" - finding the optimal flow between human creativity and AI assistance

 ## 💡 Engineering Philosophy